Premium

 This is an archive article published on August 22, 2000

-In `public interest’, UP withdraws dowry case
+In public interest8217;, UP withdraws dowry case

-MEERUT, AUG 21: For the Uttar Pradesh government, filing a case alleging harassment for dowry is against `public interest' and deserves to...
+MEERUT, AUG 21: For the Uttar Pradesh government, filing a case alleging harassment for dowry is against public interest' and deserves to...

 .

-This is the first instance in the country of a state government withdrawing a dowry case filed by the police, claims Veerendra Kumar, the advocate who’s representing the litigant, Roopali Rastogi.
-The UP government order dated July 17 states: “The government after adequate consideration has decided to withdraw the case in public interest… The Hon’ble Governor has given permission to the prosecution to move an application in the judicial court to withdraw the case”.
-By August 2, the public prosecutor moved an application in court seeking permission to withdraw the case, ostensibly to “maintain peace and harmony amongst the parties”.
+This is the first instance in the country of a state government withdrawing a dowry case filed by the police, claims Veerendra Kumar, the advocate who8217;s representing the litigant, Roopali Rastogi.
+The UP government order dated July 17 states: 8220;The government after adequate consideration has decided to withdraw the case in public interest8230; The Hon8217;ble Governor has given permission to the prosecution to move an application in the judicial court to withdraw the case8221;.
+By August 2, the public prosecutor moved an application in court seeking permission to withdraw the case, ostensibly to 8220;maintain peace and harmony amongst the parties8221;.

 Even as the court was in the process of framing charges against the accused, the Meerut Chief Judicial Magistrate, R.C.
 Chaudhry gave his go-ahead.
 According to Veerendra Kumar, the court had the discretion to refuse the government permission to withdraw the case and permit the proceedings to continue.
-Lawyers are wondering what the government’s interest is in invoking its special powers in an individual case, specially when it’s involves harassment for dowry.
+Lawyers are wondering what the government8217;s interest is in invoking its special powers in an individual case, specially when it8217;s involves harassment for dowry.

 Story continues below this ad

 Roopali, who has done her MA and B.Ed, is now trying to piece together her life.
-Her second child, born after her husband’s death in September 1996, died within a week due to illness.
+Her second child, born after her husband8217;s death in September 1996, died within a week due to illness.
 She has now started taking private tuitions to support herself and her six-year-old daughter, Sohani.

 Latest Comment